Imperial-Brew/PaperlessReporting/README.md

 - Utilities in `scripts/utils/` merge batches of CSVs into cleaned outputs
 - A GitHub Actions CI pipeline (`.github/workflows/ci.yml`) lints, tests, and builds docs
 - Data lands in `data_raw/` then is consolidated in `data_cleaned/`
+- Webhook server receives and processes events from Paperless Parts

 ## Key Scripts